The Stunners: 2009–2011: The Stunners, My World Tour and split

-On September 29, 2009, the girls released a 5-song EP influenced by Madonna, Gwen Stefani, and Rihanna.
-On December 13, 2009, they appeared on Anything Anything with Rich Russo where they performed an a cappella version of "Santa Bring My Soldier Home".
-In late December 2009, they released the single "We Got It", with a music video released in February 2010.
-The group performed the song on The Today Show as well as The Wendy Williams Show.
-In 2010, they signed to Universal Republic Records and released the single "Dancin' Around the Truth" to iTunes as well as Top 40 radio stations.
+They released the single "We Got It" with a music video in February 2010.
+Later in 2010, they signed to Universal Republic Records and released the single "Dancin' Around the Truth" to iTunes as well as Top 40 radio stations.
 The music video premiered June 2, just before the group was announced as an opening act on Justin Bieber's My World Tour.
-They released a holiday single in December 2010, produced by Desmond Child, and written by the five members of the group, titled "Santa Bring My Soldier Home" and encouraged donations the USO for soldiers overseas, not with their families for the holidays.

 They had finished their run after twenty dates on the tour and returned to LA to record new songs with producers and writers such as Toby Gad, The Cataracs, Dave Broome, Livvi Franc, Sheppard Soloman, Jimmy Harry and Tony Kanal of No Doubt fame.
 They shot a fourth music video in the desert of California in November for their new song "Spin The Bottle" which premiered on December 31, 2010.
 A full album along with an official second single titled "Heart Stops Beating", written by Tinashe and Allie and produced by Orange Factory Music was planned, but canceled when the group disbanded in 2011.